Ardrasal/GeoData-Django/README.md

     **Problem:**

-    When running my management command to pull out latitudes and longitudes from the csv and create objects, I got the following error:
+    When running my management command to pull out latitudes and longitudes from the CSV and create objects, I got the following error:

     `.../python3.7/site-packages/django/db/models/fields/__init__.py", line 1559, in to_python
     params={'value': value}, django.core.exceptions.ValidationError: ["'' value must be a decimal number."]`

     **Tried:**

-    I looked through the cvs, and saw that some of the lat/long values were whole numbers.
+    I looked through the CSV, and saw that some of the lat/long values were whole numbers.
 I reasearched to see if that could throw the error, and it didn't look like it should, because the decimal field of the LatLong model turns whole numbers into numbers with zeros after the decimal point.
 I revisited my choice to choose the decimal field over the float field.
 I decided that decimal field should be fine.

     **Solution:**